Trump ‘Voter Fraud Expert’ Gregg Phillips Reportedly Registered To Vote In Three States

 — CitizenSlant (@CitizenSlant) January 27, 2017

 The multi-state voter registration of Trump-lauded voter fraud expert Gregg Phillips may end up being a controversial thorn in Trump’s side, particularly given the frequency with which the new POTUS has referred to multi-state registration as a factor in voter fraud.
 According to Trump, he lost the popular vote because of illegal immigrants.
-He claims that from three to five million of “them” voted for in the 2016.
+He claims that from 3 to 5 million of “them” voted for in 2016.
 Apparently, each and every one for Hillary Clinton.

 Ironically enough, earlier in January Gregg Phillips claimed that volunteers from True the Vote (read: an organization whose operations he’s heavily involved in, even sitting on the board) put forth a so-called “amazing effort.”
 He said that these touted volunteers found “thousands of duplicate records and registrations of dead people.”